wenzhixin/multiple-select/site/docs/events.md

 - **Parameter:** -

-- **Detail:** Fires when the dropdown list is close.
+- **Detail:** Fires when the dropdown list is closed.

 ## onCheckAll

 - **Parameter:** -

-- **Detail:** Fires when all the options are checked by either clicking the "Select all" checkbox or when the "checkall" method is programatically called.
+- **Detail:** Fires when all the options are checked by clicking the "Select all" checkbox or when the "checkAll" method is programmatically called.

 ## onUncheckAll

 - **Parameter:** -

-- **Detail:** Fires when all the options are unchecked by either clicking the "Select all" checkbox or when the "uncheckall" method is programatically called.
+- **Detail:** Fires when all the options are unchecked by either clicking the "Select all" checkbox or when the "uncheckAll" method is programmatically called.

 ## onFocus